mbourgey/CBW_HTseq_module3/README.md

 If you have data from a capture kit, you should see how well your targets worked

 Both GATK and BVATools have depth of coverage tools.
 We wrote our own in BVAtools because
-- GATK was deprecating theirs, but they changed their mind
+- GATK was deprecating theirs
 - GATK's is very slow
 - We were missing some output that we wanted from the GATK's one (GC per interval, valid pairs, etc)